exams required to studymin uk

 UCAT (University Clinical Aptitude Test)

-• Tip: Scores above 2,800 (out of 3,600) boost chances at unis like King’s College London.
+• Tip: Achieving an exceptionally high score well above 2,800 reliably boosts your acceptance chances at elite institutions like King’s College London.

 Preparation Timeline